 USDA Hardy Zone: 10 & 11

-Pothos is a classic, low maintenance houseplant.
+Philodendron Brasil is a classic, low maintenance houseplant.
 They grow well in lower light levels and only require weekly waterings.
 These aroids are natural climbers, so they will appreciate being given something to dig their aerial roots into and reach for the sky.
-You can also grow your Pothos as a vining plant.
+You can also grow your Philodendron Brasil as a vining plant.

-Pothos grow very well outdoors, but they are not winter hardy and should be brought inside once temperatures dip below 55 degrees.
-Spring through Fall, keep your Pothos in Full Shade and make sure it is not receiving any hot, direct sun.
+Philodendron grow very well outdoors, but they are not winter hardy and should be brought inside once temperatures dip below 55 degrees.
+Spring through Fall, keep your Philodendron in Full to Partial Shade and make sure it is not receiving any hot, direct sun.
 Water once your plant has had a chance to dry out, usually about every 4-5 days outdoors with moderate temperatures.
-During periods of extreme heat, you may need to water your Pothos every 2-3 days.
+During periods of extreme heat, you may need to water your Philodendron every 2-3 days.